FabDadV/PopMovie/README.md

 Details view:
 •	users can to read reviews of a selected movie;
 •	users can to sort by popularity and rating.
-User have to add youself API key in string API_KEY in file strings.xml
+User have to add yourself API key in string API_KEY in file strings.xml

 Stage2: